plone/training/angular/angular.rst

    <plone-comments></plone-comments>

-Displaying news on the home page
+Displaying News On The Home Page
 --------------------------------

 We want to display the 3 most recent news on the home page.